webino/WebinoCanonicalRedirect/README.md

   Following steps are necessary to get this module working, considering a zf2-skeleton or very similar application:

-  1. Add `"minimum-stability": "dev"` to your composer.json, because this module is under development.
-  2. Run: `php composer.phar require webino/webino-canonical-redirect:dev-develop`
+  1. Run: `php composer.phar require webino/webino-canonical-redirect:0.*`
-  3. Add `WebinoCanonicalRedirect` to the enabled modules list.
+  3. Add `WebinoCanonicalRedirect` to the enabled modules list

 ## QuickStart